27th August 2020

 Our usual advice covers diet, lifestyle and routine.

-* A regular routine of thorough brushing and flossing (two times a day for two minutes each) can go a long way in looking after your oral health.
+* A routine of thorough brushing and flossing (two times a day for two minutes each) can go a long way in looking after your oral health.

 * Diet, too, plays a part.
 Excessive sugar intake can lead to tooth decay, while fizzy drinks (even sugar-free varieties) damage enamel through their acidity.